redux-model/redux-model/README.md

 # Usage

-Here is a usage case and description for every one:
+Here is a full usage case and introduction for every one:

 ```typescript
 interface Data {